 Jurors decided the case in her favor, awarding her damages for past and future medical bills and lost wages.
 It’s an example of how these cases can be successful.
 The case was Nickerson v.
 Lenders Plus, Inc.

-If you have been injured relying on a faulty handrail, our experienced injury lawyers will evaluate your case to determine the best course of legal action.
+If you have been injured relying on a faulty handrail, our experienced Fort Lauderdale lawyers will evaluate your case to determine the best course of legal action.

 Call the injury attorneys at The Ansara Law Firm at (877) 277-3780 or locally in Broward at (954) 761-4011.
 Serving Broward, Palm Beach and Miami-Dade Counties.